Our lawyers are representing victims seeking to file a Camp Lejeune Parkinson’s disease lawsuit in all 50 states.

 Camp Lejeune Parkinson’s Disease Claims Under New Federal Law

-For many years, the victims of the water contamination at Camp Lejeune have been blocked from bringing civil lawsuits and getting compensation from the injuries.
+For many years, the victims of the water contamination at Camp Lejeune have been blocked from bringing civil lawsuits and getting compensation for their injuries.
 These Camp Lejeune tort lawsuits have been dismissed under a North Carolina law called a statute of repose.
-Now, however, Congress is in the verge of passing a new law that will give Camp Lejeune victims the right to bring claims for their injuries.
+Now, however, Congress is on the verge of passing a new law that will give Camp Lejeune victims the right to bring claims for their injuries.

 The report from the VA Committee identifies multiple studies indicating that Parkinson’s disease may be linked to the water contamination at Camp Lejeune.
 The strongest evidence cited by the VA Committee is a 2012 study entitled Solvent exposures and Parkinson’s disease risk in twins, Annals of Neurology 2012;71(6):776-784 (the “Goldman Study”).
 The Goldman Study found that occupational exposure to the chemical solvents in the Lejeune water supply (TCE and PCE) were “associated with a significantly increased risk of Parkinson’s disease.”